ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 All retries completed, so Fallback method called!!!
 ```

-Now try with 'http://localhost:8080/retry?simulateretry=true&simulateretryfallback=true', you will get fallback response after retry limit as from code everytime we are throwing RuntimeException.
+Now try with 'http://localhost:8080/retry?simulateretry=true&simulateretryfallback=true', you will get a fallback response after you hit the retry limit.
-Here are my last few lines of code, it tried 3 times before sending the response.

 ```
 Console logging
 ===============================